+Contract services

-Contract services - Contract service revenues are recognized at the time services are provided.
-Revenues and earnings on cost reimbursement and fixed price contracts are generally recognized when the expense is incurred.
+Contract service revenues are recognized at the time services are provided.
 Changes to estimated contract costs or losses, if any, are recognized in the period they are determined.
 Amounts received in excess of revenues recognized to date are classified as deferred revenue.

-RACC's funding arrangements with the City of Portland, the Multnomah, Washington, and Clackamas counties, Metro, and the Oregon Arts Commission are considered fee-for-service contractual relationships.
+A portion of RACC's funding arrangements with the City of Portland, Multnomah, Washington, and Clackamas counties, Metro, and the Oregon Arts Commission are considered fee-for-service contractual relationships.
+The remainder is considered a contribution in accordance with ASU 2018-08.